-The size of Thailand’s domestic market, geographical area, and the country’s economy is the second largest in ASEAN just after Indonesia; the purchasing power of Thai consumers remains higher than their neighboring countries.
+The size of Thailand’s domestic market, geographical area, and the country’s economy is the second largest in ASEAN just after Indonesia; the purchasing power of Thai consumers remains higher than their neighbouring countries.

-The average Thai consumer is not well versed in English language and oftentimes not very familiar with the neighboring countries and therefore prefers to read material where there is a thai translation available.
-The Thai education system does not go to the extent to facilitate study options on the languages, cultures, and economies of neighboring countries.
-This means the case for Thai translation is indeed justified and it makes sense to Translate English to Thai for business to business or localize content associated with your products and services for business to customer, consumer goods, and services, corporate texts such as legal documents, engineering blueprints, material for heavy industries or oil and gas such as Safety Data Material sheets (SDS) and virtually any texts for business intended for Thai affiliates should be localized for the Thai market.
+The average Thai consumer is not well versed in the English language and oftentimes not very familiar with the neighbouring countries and therefore prefers to read material where there is a Thai version available.
+The Thai education system does not go to the extent to facilitate study options on the languages, cultures, and economies of neighbouring countries.
+This means the case for translation is indeed justified and it makes sense to localize for Thailand for business to business or localize content associated with your products and services for business to customer.
+VEQTA has undertaken projects in fields such as consumer goods, and services, corporate texts such as legal documents, engineering blueprints, material for heavy industries or oil and gas such as Safety Data Material sheets (SDS) and texts for business intended for Thai affiliates.
 By translating into Thai it also shows you are serious about doing business with the Thai market in mind, consumer satisfaction and Thai culture – and not only come looking for money.

-If need a high quality English to Thai translation or Thai to English translation VEQTA’s translation team in Thailand can assist, please contact our Thai Translation Company sales representative.
+If you need a high-quality language conversion VEQTA’s translation team in Thailand can assist, please contact our Thai sales representative.

 Source: BOI Board of Investment